-The county is involved in multiple lawsuits that arose from the normal course of doing business.
+The county is involved in multiple lawsuits.
 While individually they may not be significant, in the aggregate they could negatively impact the county's financial position.
 Due to the uncertainty of the litigation, a reasonable estimate of the financial impact on the county cannot be made at this time.